yvf/rust-ldap3/README.md

 scenarios, such as referral chasing and paged results.

 TLS support exists for the case of immediate negotiation (aka __ldaps://__).
-StartTLS will probably be supported in the medium term.
+StartTLS is also supported in the latest master, but see the changelog for the list of breaking changes which might need accounting for in your code.
 On Unix-like systems, connecting through a Unix domain socket with the __ldapi://__ scheme is supported.

 Caveats:

 * Certificate and hostname checking __can't be turned off__ for TLS connections.
+  This may not be strictly true for the latest master, since there's support for passing a custom `TlsConnector` when establishing a connection.
+The specifics depend on the amount of customization available when creating a `TlsConnector`.

 * Due to the structuring of support libraries, certificate errors may manifest themselves as a generic "broken pipe" error, and get triggered on first use of